benjamindoron/configs/README.md

 - alternate-nouveau_nvidia.sh switches the graphics driver between nouveau and the NVIDIA binary driver.
 It should be executed directly
 - filter.list is a list of ipset rules
 - journald.conf is set to the Fedora defaults, but disables kernel logging.
 It should be placed in /etc/systemd/
+- stubby.service is set to the Fedora defaults, but runs after the network could be available.
+It should be placed in /usr/lib/systemd/system/
 - stubby.yml contains a configuration for the stubby DoT resolver.
 It should be placed in /etc/stubby/
 - sysctl.conf contains a small set of tweaks designed to improve security.
 It should be placed in /etc/